openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

    * Name it `Cold and sunset: lights on`.
 4. Create the When side of the rule:
    * Click the `+`, a list of asset types will appear.
-   * Select `Weather Asset`, the next will appear showing `Any of this type`.
+   * Select `Weather Asset`, a condition will get added for this asset type.
-   * Switch to the asset named `Weather`.
+   * Switch the asset from `Any of this type` to `Weather`.
    * In the next field select the attribute of interest: `temperature`.
    * In the next field select the operator: `less than`.
    * Finally set a value of `10`.
 You have now finished the first condition.
 This can be combined through `AND` or `OR` with other conditions.
-5. Create a second condition to monitor the humidity:
+5. Create a second condition to take the time into account:
    * Click the `+` in the section below where it says `ADD CONDITION` and select `Time`.
    * Select Trigger Type `Sunset`.
    * Set the value `-5` for the `Offset in minutes`.